 We were so excited to be starting another project and one that was very new and different for us.

 A 57 page report!?
 That is a lot to digest!
 Did you intend to renovate it to sell it afterwards, or to stay?

 No, the intention has never been to renovate and sell quickly - I don’t think that should be the approach with these important listed buildings.

 We knew this was going to be a major renovation job due to its listed status and a potentially expensive renovation.
 We said: this is going to take us 10 years.
 I think we will get it done before that, but it’s a balance of working full-time and family time, and renovating The Old Forge has to fit in around that.

 I have a feeling we are going to be here for a very long time, though.
 This is a forever family home and if you know me, you’ll understand that’s very hard for me to say!

 That's lovely to hear!
 Have you finished yet, and if not, when do you expect you will be?

 We are nowhere near finished.
 There are 14 rooms and other parts to this cottage.
-In the space of 2 years we will have managed one bathroom, a kitchen, a snug, a living room, kitchen, a bedroom and the all-important laundry room.
+In the space of 2 years, we will have managed one bathroom, a kitchen, a snug, a living room, a kitchen, a bedroom and the all-important laundry room.
 We have not stopped and we have done this ourselves, albeit with a small amount of specialist plumbing for the bathroom.
 I’m beginning to feel my age!